 Circle Painting began as an art project to liven up events, drum up teamwork, and pump up attendance at festivals, events, and schools.
 Participants create vibrant artwork using a simple and universal circle theme.
 Today, we have taken things even further and now offer online and offline training.
 Teachers, social workers, and workshop hosts can learn how to use Circle Painting to inspire their own teams through the beauty of collaborative art.

 Draw All You Can began as drawing lessons for teachers looking to add the ART component to STEM education.
 Suitable for both individuals or groups, Draw All You Can is based around the innovative concept of drawing cards, which have been proven to help people overcome their fear for drawing.
 Draw All You Can is simple to set up and can be easily conducted online, making it a 100% pandemic-proof method of collaborative art.

 Our first big breakthrough!
 The Southeast Asian Leadership Network, a service-learning organization from Stanford University, invited us to train youth leaders and help them integrate art into their community service projects in Thailand, Cambodia, Vietnam, the Philippines, and Indonesia.

-In 2009, we had the privilege of participating in Art in Unity Park in Hanoi, Vietnam, a two-day festival that attracted 1600+ attendees.
+In 2009, we had the privilege of participating in a two-day festival in Hanoi, Vietnam that attracted 1600+ attendees.
 The event gave us the confidence to organize large-scale events with prominent local and international NGOs, charities, and other non-profits.